Hd0909/Evolution-of-3UTR/data/readme.txt

-gene_age file contains  age idntification of human genes and it was obtained from the supplementary table 1 of the Yin et al.'s paper[1] all_gene file contains the TSGs , Oncogenes , Non-cancer genes  list we used in our previous paper[2]
+gene_age.txt file contains  age idntification of human genes and it was obtained from the supplementary table 1 of the Yin et al.'s paper[1] all_gene.csv file contains the TSGs , Oncogenes , Non-cancer genes  list we used in our previous paper[2]